1 Who are we?

 None of the personal data we collect from you is used in automated decision-making or profiling.

 5 Your Rights

 We respect your privacy rights and provide you with reasonable access to the personal data that you may have provided through your use of the services.
-You have the right to request from us confirmation of whether we are processing your personal data, and if so access to that information.
+You have the right to request from us confirmation of whether we are processing your personal data, and if so have access to that information.

-If you wish to access or amend any other personal data we hold about you, or to request that we delete any information about you that we have obtained from an integrated service, you may contact us by email or phone as set out under the heading at the start of this policy document.
+If you wish to access or amend any personal data we hold about you, or to request that we delete any information about you that we have obtained from an integrated service, you may contact us by email or phone as set out under the heading at the start of this policy document.